 How we consult on Controlled Parking Zone (CPZ) requests.

-The introduction of a Controlled Parking Zone (CPZ)/Parking Scheme, or changes to an existing zone, are usually considered in response to demand from local residents and businesses.
-Any proposal would require a demonstration that it has widespread support among local residents, in the form of a petition for example, which clearly indicates what action residents would like us to take.
-The petition would need to be signed by a minimum of 51% of the households directly affected.
-Should such a petition be received, it would be reported to the Cabinet Member for Transport, Streetscene and Air Quality, along with officer recommendations, so that all relevant matters can be considered including whether the resources required to progress the proposal are justified.
+The introduction of a Controlled Parking Zone (CPZ)/Parking Scheme, or changes to an existing CPZ/scheme, are usually considered in response to demand from local residents and businesses.
+Any proposal would require a demonstration that it has widespread support among local residents, for example, in the form of a petition which clearly indicates what action residents would like us to take.
+The petition would need to be signed by a minimum of 51% of the households directly affected (usually a minimum of two interconnected roads).
+Should such a petition be received, a request will be made for the appropriate approval to carry out a review, along with officer recommendations, so that all relevant matters can be considered including whether the resources required to progress the proposal are justified.
 If approval to proceed is obtained, part of the process would include a consultation with local residents and businesses.

-We produce a letter, questionnaire and area plan that is delivered to every property in the consultation area.
-In this document, we provide all the relevant information relating to parking controls, including costs and ask a series of questions, the responses to which will help us decide whether a scheme should be introduced and how it will operate.
+We produce a letter, questionnaire and area plan delivering it to every property in the consultation area.
+In our consultation documents, we provide all the relevant information relating to parking controls, including costs and ask a series of questions, the responses to which will help us decide whether a scheme should be introduced and how it will operate.

 The wording and layout of the consultation documents is developed in discussion with the Council’s Community Engagement Team and ward councillors, and input may be sought from local residential groups/amenity groups prior to finalisation of the documents.

-Enabling businesses to respond to the consultation in sufficient numbers can be a challenge.
+As with all our consultations we would wish to receive a good response, including those from businesses.
 Our engagement with local representatives helps to make businesses aware of the process.
-The analysis of the questionnaire and comments also helps us to ensure that the design of a proposed zone most accurately reflects the desires of the community, such as determining the appropriate operational days/hours of the scheme and the roads that are to be included.
+The analysis of the questionnaire and comments also helps us to ensure that the design of a proposed zone most accurately reflects the desires of the community, such as determining the appropriate operational days / hours of a scheme, provision of parking bays and the roads that are to be included.

 The results of each consultation will be analysed both for the overall area and on a street-by-street basis, meaning that a CPZ could be introduced over the whole area if widely supported, or in some streets and not others, if appropriate.
 When examining the results we will take into account the response rate, the level of support and whether the streets involved would form a coherent zone area.
 We try to ensure that zone boundaries are clear so that any confusion can be avoided.